dgarcia-eu/ComputationalModellingSocialSystems/README.md

 More details about project report formats and presentation sessions will follow during the course.

 Graded exercises need to be submitted on teach center by the deadline (end of day in Graz time).
 We will provide solution files for ungraded exercises for you to check your progress.
+Nevertheless, we expect to see in your projects the techniques covered in the exercises, both graded and ungraded.